Clifton “Fred” Lord, M.D.,FASAM, NNESAM President

 Vermont (now Larner) College of Medicine, he trained in orthopedic surgery at Rhode

-Island Hospital & the Massachusetts General Hospital in Boston.
+Island Hospital and the Massachusetts General Hospital in Boston.
 After a 15-year

 career, he retired from active surgery and, after a brief hiatus in administration,